ucsb-cs32/s21/_lab/lab02.md

 <h3 id="create-and-propogate-data-into-a-hashmap-to-aggregate-county-data-to-state-data">Create and propagate data into a hashmap to aggregate county data to state data</h3>
 <p>Use an STL hashmap in order to associate any county data with it’s state (i.e. recall our demogData class has a string which is the name of the state where that county is located).
 Again you have choices here.
 Do what makes sense for your solution.</p>

-<p>Depending on the order you tackle these tasks, don’t forget that one task is to average the demographic data for all counties into state level demographic data.</p>
+<p>Depending on the order you tackle these tasks, don’t forget that one task is to average the demographic data for all counties into state level demographic data.

 <h2 id="task-3-use-data-represenation-stl-hashmap-to-be-able-to-answer-queries-about-data">Task 3: Use data representation (STL hashmap) to be able to answer queries about data</h2>